ndtippens/NoisyText/README.md

 # NoisyText
-Parallelized C# to generate stereoscopic noise overlayed with text
+Parallelized C# to generate stereographic noise overlayed with text